 The hope of a new building exclusively for the Sunday School was a continual encouragement to the teachers and the subject of most of their prayers together.
 The first practical step towards this was taken at the 1953 Prize-giving.
 Mrs. Hunter spoke of the School’s gratitude to the Lord for the Pavilion, but thought that they deserved better and larger premises and so presented Mr. Hull with the first £1 towards a new Church.

 The building itself cost £7,524 with another £630 for furniture and fittings. £5,000 War Damage money was transferred by the London Baptist Association from the Major Road Baptist Church and the school, which now ran a full scale programme for adults as well as children, took on an outstanding mortgage of theirs of £2,100 in exchange.
-The balance was covered by annual carol singing, gifts from members and friends and from George Lane Church.
-It would be difficult and invidious to single out anyone, we thank God for you all.
+The balance was covered by annual carol singing, gifts from members and friends and from George Lane Baptist Church.

 An interesting point is that the War Damage money included architect’s fees.
 Mr. Hull put this money towards the purchase of his red Ford Minibus, which was literally worn out in the service of Broadmead!